Text to Speech beta

 📖 More historical information 🕒 about the Nazaré Big Wave Challenge (click to expand):

 The 2019/2020 season saw changes in the big wave circuit, the "Nazaré Challenge" competition was renamed "Nazaré Tow Challenge".
 After 2020, surfers started to catch waves with the help of jet-skis instead of paddling.
 The aim of this change is to try to break big wave surfing records during this event, as the biggest waves are not possible to catch without the use of a jet ski.
 There have been years when it was necessary to postpone the competition day due to the size of the waves being too big!
+Currently, the event is called the "Nazaré Big Wave Challenge," sometimes with a sponsor brand prefix, such as Tudor, and jet skis are used to tow the surfers.

 More information about Nazaré